Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Last in our review, the Kaytee Nut Knot Nibbler is another toy that falls into the category of “good idea, but poor execution” — at least as it applies to rabbits.

 We’ll cut to the chase on this one: the Nut Knot Nibbler is too fragile and too lightly constructed to be of much use to your rabbit.
 After only a few minutes of playing with it, our rabbits had completely dismantled the toy, leaving pieces with sharp splinters sticking out.
 While it may be fine for smaller pets, we can’t wholeheartedly recommend this for any rabbit.

-With so many varieties of rabbit toys available on the market today, we recommend taking the time to acquaint yourself with these helpful tips and short guides before committing to a purchase.
+With so many varieties of bunny toys available on the market today, we recommend taking the time to acquaint yourself with these helpful tips and short guides before committing to a purchase.

 Benefits of Rabbit Toys

 Even in the wild, rabbits are some of the most playful and curious creatures that you’re likely to find.
 Always fond of running, jumping, and exploring, your pet rabbit will also greatly enjoy the benefits of having toys to chew on and push around.

 In fact, giving your rabbit something to chew on and boss around is one of the biggest benefits of buying toys for them.
 When under-stimulated and bored, rabbits tend to display more anxious and neurotic behaviors — such as chewing on your furniture or shoes or digging at your clothes.
 But when provided plenty of entertainment and exercise, rabbits will reduce or stop these undesirable behaviors altogether.

 Plus, your rabbit needs to constantly be chewing to keep their teeth at a manageable and healthy length.
 In the wild, barks and plant matter will slowly wear your rabbit’s constantly-growing teeth down and prevent dental problems; toys can mimic this and help your rabbit avoid painful cases of malocclusion.